The weight distribution of irreducible cyclic codes associated with decomposable generalized Paley graphs: Introduction

-In 2009, Ding showed (\cite{Di1}, \cite{Di2}) that the weights of irreducible cyclic codes can be calculated in terms of Gaussian periods.
-By using this relation, we showed in \cite{PV3} that if $\G(k,q)$ is connected and $k\mid\frac{q-1}{p-1}$, then the eigenvalue $\lambda_{\gamma}$ of $\G(k,q)$ and the weight of $c_{\gamma} \in \CC(k,q)$ are related by the expression
+The computation of the spectrum of (irreducible) cyclic codes is in general a difficult task.
+There are several papers on the computation of the spectra of some of these cyclic codes by using exponential sums (see for instance \cite{BMc}, \cite{FL}, \cite{LYL}, \cite{Mc}).
+A complete survey on this topic can be found in \cite{DLY} (see also \cite{DY} for the irreducible case).
+It is well-known that the weights of irreducible cyclic codes can be calculated in terms of Gaussian periods (see for instance \cite{BEW}, \cite{Di1}, \cite{Di2} and \cite{Mc}).
+In fact, using Gaussian periods we have recently showed in \cite{PV3} that if $\G(k,q)$ is connected and $k\mid\frac{q-1}{p-1}$, then the eigenvalue $\lambda_{\gamma}$ of $\G(k,q)$ and the weight of $c_{\gamma} \in \CC(k,q)$ for $\gamma$ in $\ff_q$ are related by the simple expression